 Tax and Deductions

 What factors most impact your net take-home on a 16,000 PLN gross monthly salary in Warsaw?
-Your payroll starts with PIT, social security, and health insurance deductions, shaping net salary before any discretionary spending.
+Your payroll starts with PIT, social security, and health insurance deductions that shape net salary before any discretionary spending.

 Budget After Rent